 In order to set up a telemedicine appointment please contacts us by phone (+36-1-202-2802) or email (Budapest@dunamentirek.hu).

 It is based on the result of these telephone consultations that in person visits can be set up.
 During the in person visits we will provide you with all the recommended protective equipment and will follow the recommended infection control guidelines.

 Our goal is to be able to provide our full services even during the pandemic while minimizing the risk of potential infection in our facilities.
 Therefore the following measures will be in effect:

-- If the risk is considered to be low we will be able to see you in the clinic.
-For each clinic visit (blood test, semen analysis, visit with a doctor, etc.) an appointment will need to be set up first.
+- For each clinic visit (blood test, semen analysis, visit with a doctor, etc.) an appointment will need to be set up first.
 We will only see you in the clinic if an appointment has been previously set up!
-Since we have to limit the volume of patients that are seen daily if you do not show up in time for your visit a new appointment will need to be arranged for.

-- If your risk is considered to be high (based on the answers to the questionnaire or symptoms) we will refer you to your general medical provider.
+- If prior to the visit you produce symptoms consistent with Coronavirus infection we will refer you to your general medical provider.
 In this case we will only be able to see you if the evaluation by your GP is negative for Coronavirus infection.

 - On the day of the visit please arrive in time.
 Please wait outside of the building at the main door until you are called by an assistant.

 - Once in the clinic you will be asked to use the hand sanitizer and will be asked to use a face mask.